KULeuven-Diepenbeek/osc-course/content/ch6-tasks/intertasks.md

 </div>
 {{% dinobook %}}

+**Note:** to compile these, you need to pass the `-lrt` flag to gcc ("link with library rt") like so: `gcc -o producer producer.c -lrt`.

 {{% task %}}
 This very simple example uses shared memory.
 Try to find answers to the questions below:

-* Try to find out what these programs doe
+* Try to find out what these programs do
 * What is the size of the memory that is shared ?
 * Can a *producer* read from the shared memory ?
 * Can a *consumer* write to the shared memory ?
-* How do both process now which data is shared ?
-In other words, how does the consumer decide which memory it connects to ?
+* How do both processes know which data is shared ?
+In other words, how does the consumer decide which memory it connects to?
+* Do both processes have to be active at the same time for the memory sharing to work?
+Why (not)?
 {{% /task %}}

 ### Message passing

-The second technique for for interprocess communication (IPC) comes in the form of signals.
-Here we touch on 2 mechanisms for achieving this.
+The second technique for for InterProcess Communication (IPC) comes in the form of message passing.
+This method is a bit more restricted than using raw shared memory, but also easier to use ans safer because of that.
+Here we touch on 2 different mechanisms for achieving this: **signals** and **pipes**.

 #### Signals

-One mechanism comes in the form of **signals**.
-This is the cheapest form of IPC.
-It literally allows one process to send a signal to another process, through the use of the function **kill()**.
+Signals are the cheapest form of IPC.
+They literally allows one process to send a signal to another process, through the use of the function **kill()**.
 Although the name might be a bit misleading, it can be used to send different signals.
-The snippet below shows the different types of signals that can be sent.
+These signals are conceptually a bit similar to the Interrupts we saw in Chapter 2: they allow a program to act on information coming in from the outside without itself having requested it.
+The snippet below shows the different types of signals that can be sent:

 ```bash
 jvliegen@localhost:~/$ kill -L